alosadagrande/tekton-dpdk/blog.md

     script: $(params.SCRIPT)
 ```

-Once the Tasks and PipelineResources are defined it is time to create the Pipeline that includes all of them in a single workflow.
-As you may notice, the three [resources](##PipelineResources) we already talked are defined in the spec field.
-Also every both build and deploy tasks are configured with the proper parameters:
+Once the `Tasks` and `PipelineResources` are defined, it is time to create the [pipeline-dpdk-testpmd.yaml](https://github.com/alosadagrande/tekton-dpdk/blob/master/resources/tekton-pipeline/pipeline-dpdk-testpmd.yaml) `Pipeline` that includes all of them in a single workflow.
+As you may notice, the three [resources](#PipelineResources) we talked are defined in the _spec_ field.
+Also, both build and deploy tasks are configured with the proper parameters:

 ```yaml
 apiVersion: tekton.dev/v1beta1